Disc Diffusers vs. Tube Diffusers

 Disc diffusers, especially 9-inch fine bubble disc diffusers, are extremely common in the wastewater treatment industry.
 They typically consist of disc-shaped ceramic, plastic or EPDM rubber membranes attached to a system of pipes and blowers.
 The blowers send air through the pipes, and the air flows out in bubbles through tiny slits or pores in the diffuser membranes.
 The bubbles then aerate the wastewater by transferring oxygen to the water column.

-Diffusers may have additional protective coatings such as PTFE, FEPDMTM or Viton® coatings to help protect against fouling.
+Diffusers may have additional protective coatings such as PTFE, PEEK,or Viton® coatings to help protect against fouling.

 Pros of Disc Diffusers